DuCanhGH/DuCanhGH/README.md

 - Firebase

 ## Planning to learn:
-- MongoDB, React Native, C#?
+- MongoDB (already in progress), React Native, C#?

 ## Incoming release:
-- Project Unknown.
+- Project Unknown - a MERN Stack website.

 ## Features coming to this website: